taw00/dashcore-rpm/README.md

 # Dash Core for Fedora Linux<br />_...wallet, node, and masternode_

+**Important notice:**
-**Important notice:<br />EL7 and Fedora Linux 28 and older users need to migrate to Fedora Linux 29 or 30:**
+* Dash Core RPMs: EL7 and Fedora Linux 28 and older users need to migrate to Fedora Linux 29 or 30.
+EL8 is currently being tested (and fails).
+Fedora Linux 31 is currently in beta but things _seem_ to be stable.
+* Dash Masternode Tool: DMT will remain Fedora-only! except for test builds.

 Dash Core 0.14 was released on May 22, 2019.

 * RHEL7/CentOS7 were dropped because the OS supplied libraries are simply far too dated.
-Once the build trees for EL8 comes out (sometime in 2019), Dash Core builds _should_ be available on those platforms (EL8-beta is not building -- missing packages)
+* RHEL8/CentOS8 RPMs are currently being testing, but failing due to missing packages.
 * Fedora Linux 27 and 28 are EOL (end-of-life).

-Please move to the latest version of Fedora (as of today, that is Fedora Linux 29 though 30).
+Please move to the latest version of Fedora.
 Fedora upgrades are easy (see available documentation in the "documentation" folder).
-RHEL/CentOS to Fedora migrations should be performed as fresh installs (once and if available).
+RHEL/CentOS to Fedora and El7 to EL8 (when available) migrations should be performed as fresh installs.

 ---